openmhealth/shimmer/README.md

 Once credentials are obtained for a particular API, navigate to the settings tab of the Shimmer console and fill them in.

-(If you didn't build the UI, uncomment and replace the corresponding `clientId` and `clientSecret` placeholders in the `application.yaml` file with your new credentials and restart Jetty.
+(If you didn't build the console, uncomment and replace the corresponding `clientId` and `clientSecret` placeholders in the `application.yaml` file with your new credentials and restart Jetty.
 If you installed using Docker, you can restart Jetty using `supervisorctl restart jetty`.
 If you installed manually, terminate your running Gradle process and restart it.)

-## Authorising access to a third-party user account from the UI
+## Authorising access to a third-party user account from the console

 The data produced by a third-party API belongs to some user account registered on the third-party system.
 To allow a shim to read that data, you'll need to initiate an authorization process that lets the account holder grant the shim access to their data.

-To initiate the authorization process from the UI,
+To initiate the authorization process from the console,

 1. Type in an arbitrary user handle.
 This handle can be anything, it's just your way of referring to third-party API users.
-1. Press *Find* and the UI will show you a *Connect* button for each API whose authentication credentials have been [configured](#setting-up-your-credentials).
+1. Press *Find* and the console will show you a *Connect* button for each API whose authentication credentials have been [configured](#setting-up-your-credentials).
 1. Click *Connect* and a pop-up will open.
 1. Follow the authorization prompts.
 You should see an `AUTHORIZE` JSON response.
 1. Close the pop-up.